automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Parvicursor.md

 # Parvicursor
-## Description: One of the smallest dinosaurs yet identified.
+## One of the smallest dinosaurs yet identified.